 Multi-property portfolios with one agent

-In practical terms, the quarterly update reports:
+In practice, the quarterly update reports:

 • Income line: sum of gross rent across all three properties for the quarter